OneFiftySix/symmetric-music-system-ml/README.md

 \## Repository Structure

-├── Capstone-Project-MasiN (4).ipynb # Full analysis and ML pipeline
+├── Capstone-Project-MasiN.ipynb # Full analysis and ML pipeline

-├── Final Project Masin.pdf # Presentation and business context
+├── Slides.pdf # Presentation and business context

 ├── extended\_octave\_data.csv # Dataset used by the notebook